The Bachelor's Erica Rose Gets Engaged to Boyfriend at Daughter's 1st Birthday Party

 Erica continued, "He is so amazing with Holland and it meant so much to me that he asked her permission to marry me too and presented her with her own tiny diamond ring."

 Erica's ring, on the other hand, was anything but tiny.
-The mom was gifted quite the pear-shaped diamond sparkler from her main man.
+The mom got gifted quite the pear-shaped diamond sparkler from her main man.

 Courtesy Erica Rose

 Just an FYI: Charles is not Holland's biological father.
-Holland's dad is Galen Gentry, a lawyer whom Erica is no longer with, but was engaged to previously.
+Holland's dad is Galen Gentry, a lawyer whom Erica is no longer with.

 Of her former relationship, Erica said, "Holland and I moved back to Houston in November and Galen is still in the picture as her father but we are no longer together."